MilesCabreza/mABs_Bioavailability_Classifier/README.md

 **Repository Structure**

-bioavailability_testing.py – Script for testing and saving the model trained on antibody sequences.
+testing_script.py – Script for testing and saving the model trained on antibody sequences.

-final_saved_model.py – Script containing the trained SGDClassifier/ESM model and loading functions.
+ESM-SVC_ModelScript.py – Script to run the SVC/ESM model

+SVC_Classifier.joblib - trained SVC model used when running ESM-SVC_ModelScript.py

 test_requirements.txt – Dependencies required for running the testing script.